BanjoCollie/OfflineRayTracer/README.md

 # OfflineRayTracer
 An offline ray tracer written in C++

+See [here](https://creativerecurrence.wordpress.com/portfolio/offline-ray-tracing/) for examples of this program being used and some more information.

 Details of the scene are written in a .txt file and the program generates a .ppm file of the image.
 Run it in the terminal with the input text file as an argument.